Arrange meetings at your local coffee shop to discuss hearing related topics.

 Café Philosophique is a grassroots forum started in 1992 by philosopher Marc Sautet in Paris, France.
 His idea was to bring together people in a public forum so that they could freely discuss ideas.

-The concept has spread and there are now thousands of Café Philosophique taking place all around the world.
+The concept has spread and there are now thousands of Café Philosophique events taking place all around the world.

 Discussing hearing loss over a friendly cup of coffee can bring the topic of hearing loss out into the public arena.
 Instead of meeting behind closed doors, meeting at a café can bring the topic out into the open.
 People who frequent the coffee shop or see the flyers can get drawn into the conversation.